11 Top-Rated Attractions & Things to Do in Panama

 One of the best short drives in Panama leaves from the outskirts of Boquete.
 This scenic loop of about 15 miles passes the main hiking trails, a beautiful river, an abandoned castle, and waterfalls.
 The road also provides amazing views down the valley and up the slopes of Volcan Baru.

 Along the loop is Finca Lerida Lodge, with an outstanding restaurant.
 It's also one of the best places to visit to see birds in the area.
 This makes a nice lunch stop, where you can watch the non-stop hummingbird action.

-Serious hikers can arrange to hike up Baru volcano, leaving in the wee hours of the morning with a guide to be at the summit for sunrise.
+Serious hikers can arrange to hike up the Baru volcano, leaving in the wee hours of the morning with a guide to be at the summit for sunrise.
 You can also tackle hikes like the popular Quetzal Trail (Sendero Los Quetzales), leaving from nearby Volcan Baru National Park, or one of several waterfall hikes off the loop road.

 5. Wander the Narrow Streets of Casco Viejo in Panama City

 History surrounds you as you stroll through the narrow streets of Casco Viejo, also known as the Old Town.
 See colorful buildings, historic ruins, and great views out over the bay towards the gleaming towers of modern Panama City.
 This area is compact, and all the sights are within an easy stroll of one another.

 In the evening, the buildings and ruins are creatively lit up, and restaurants set up tables and chairs on the sidewalks.
 Casco Viejo is ideal for a romantic getaway, with boutique hotels located in restored buildings dating from the 18th or 19th century.

 6. Escape to the San Blas Islands

 If you truly want to get off the beaten track and have a taste of adventure, a trip to the San Blas Islands might be just what you're looking for.
-Postcard-perfect islands with palm trees and crystal-clear water gently lapping the white-sand beaches is what this area is all about.
+Postcard-perfect islands with palm trees and crystal-clear water gently lapping the white-sand beaches are what this area is all about.

 7. Surf at Santa Catalina & Day Trip to Parque Nacional Coiba